 Regardless of how heroin is taken, it enters the brain rapidly.
 It quickly starts to change the way the central nervous system works.
 While in the brain, heroin gets converted back to morphine and binds to the pleasure and pain receptors in the brain.
 It dulls pains while producing a rush of euphoria.
 It also affects the areas of the brain that control breathing, sleeping, memory, heart rate, motor control, and other functions.

 Heroin causes the limbic system to produce dopamine and it gives the user a feeling of well-being for a short time.
 However, decreased mental ability and drowsiness follow and can last for hours.
 Even after using heroin once, the buzz created by dopamine can leave the brain wanting more.
-While each individual has a different likelihood of developing an addiction, everyone is at risk of physical and psychological dependence after repeated use.
+While each individual has a different likelihood of developing an addiction, the long-term effects of heroin include physical and psychological dependence after repeated use.

 Heroin is highly addictive and people who regularly use it often develop a tolerance.
 This means they need higher and/or more frequent doses to get the effects they want.
 A substance use disorder is present when ongoing use of the drug causes health problems or issues at work, school, or home.
 If someone is addicted to heroin and they stop using abruptly, they may experience severe withdrawal.
 Withdrawal symptoms can begin a few hours after the drug was last taken.
 They include: